lsymds/hetznercloud-py/README.md

 # Hetzner Cloud Python SDK

+## DEPRECATED

+THIS LIBRARY IS NO LONGER SUPPORTED.
+IT WILL RECEIVE NO UPDATES, NO SECURITY FIXES AND NO BUG FIXES.
+YOU SHOULD BE USING THE OFFICIAL HETZNERCLOUD PYTHON LIBRARY WHICH WAS RELEASED OVER 8 MONTHS AGO.

+PROCEED AT YOUR OWN RISK!

+---

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Build Status](https://travis-ci.org/thlisym/hetznercloud-py.svg?branch=develop)](https://travis-ci.org/elsyms/hetznercloud-py)

 A Python 3 SDK for the new (and wonderful) Hetzner cloud service.